safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise1.md

 <br>**1) Create Resources Folder**
-<br>Connect to FME Server (admin/admin).
+<br>Connect to FME Server (admin/FMElearnings).
 The first step is to create a Resources folder to upload the data.
-Open the FME Server web interface and navigate to the Resources page.
+Open the FME Server web interface and navigate to the Files & Connections > Resources page.

 Browse to the Data folder and create a new subfolder called BuildingUpdates: